postgis/postgis-workshops/postgis-intro/sources/en/rasters.rst

 .. image:: ./rasters/hello-raster-ny-mean.png

 So instead of trumping, we have a blending of the two forces.
-In the case of :command:`MEAN` union type, there is no point is specifying order, because the result would be the average of overlapping pixel values.
+In the case of :command:`MEAN` union type, there is no point in specifying order, because the result would be the average of overlapping pixel values.

 Note that for geometries